ripeavocado-youtube/Easy-Apply-modifiers-blender/README.md

-# Easy-Apply-modifiers-blender
+Tired of clicking Apply a hundred times like it’s your side job?
-This Blender addon adds a one-click button in the Modifiers tab to apply all modifiers on the active object in the correct order.
+This addon adds a magical “Apply All Modifiers” button right above the “Add Modifier” menu.

+✅ One click.
+Boom.
+All your modifiers applied in order.

+✅ If you have no modifiers… well, it gently reminds you that you wasted a click.

+✅ Zero bloat, maximum Blender laziness.

+Installation

+Smash that Download ZIP.

+In Blender: Edit → Preferences → Add-ons → Install…

+Select the ZIP and enable it.

+Feel powerful.

+Why?

+Because Blender makes you apply modifiers one by one… and that’s just BORING.